Paris Photo 2025

 For this new edition, the Cnap presents a selection of five artists emblematic of its policy of enriching the national collections.
 The exhibition Faire Familles - Making Families features Carolle Bénitah, Donna Gottschalk, Nhu Xuan Hua, Yveline Loiseur, and Vasantha Yogananthan, five photographers whose works have recently entered the collection.
 Their works are brought together around the idea of family, viewed through the lens of social changes and the politics of intimacy.
 Families endured, chosen, of the heart, lived, or imagined are represented by the artists, both through the marks of attachment and the codes of vernacular photography.
 The exhibition also addresses the question of migration, exile, and their effects on the family and its memory—transmitted, lost, or reconstructed.
 Bonds between individuals, differences and similarities are explored in a context where the institution of the family is reconsidered through various forms of belonging.

+New this year, the Book Talks is organized in collaboration with Printed Matter, celebrating photo books and their authors through roundtable discussions and 30-minute short sessions focused on new publications, offering a dynamic overview of contemporary editorial creativity.
 Additionally, each year, Paris Photo presents a series of Conversations held over the four days of the fair, bringing together artists, curators, critics, and other leading figures from the art world.
 In 2025, the program includes a conversation with Sophie Ristelhueber, as well as an open seminar at the Sorbonne led by Michel Poivert with his Master’s students.
 Carmen Winant and Martine Gutierrez will offer two readings-performances.
 A preview screening of the film Ferdinandea by Clément Cogitore is also scheduled.
 In addition, a discussion on the theme AI Agents as Artists will focus on the challenges of artificial intelligence in artistic creation.
 The one-hour-long conversations will be held in the auditorium of the Grand Palais, four times a day.

 Since 2012, the Paris Photo–Aperture PhotoBook Awards have celebrated and honored the essential role of the photobook in the dissemination and evolution of photography.
 Over the years, the award has become a leading reference in the field of publishing and recognizes excellence in three categories: First PhotoBook, PhotoBook of the Year, and Photography Catalogue of the Year.
 The winners of this new edition will be announced during the fair on Friday 14 November, 3pm, on the Balcon de l’Horloge.